apache/doris/docs/en/docs/install/standard-deployment.md

 ### Overview

-Doris, as an open source OLAP database with an MPP architecture, can run on most mainstream commercial servers.
+Doris, an open source OLAP database with an MPP architecture, can run on most mainstream commercial servers.
 For you to take full advantage of the high concurrency and high availability of Doris, we recommend that your computer meet the following requirements:

 #### Linux Operating System Version Requirements